Siemens Healthineers (ETR:SHL) Given a €77.50 Price Target by JPMorgan Chase & Co. Analysts

-JPMorgan Chase & Co. set a €77.50 ($88.07) price objective on Siemens Healthineers (ETR:SHL) in a research note released on Wednesday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €77.50 ($88.07) price objective on Siemens Healthineers (ETR:SHL) in a research note issued to investors on Tuesday morning, Borsen Zeitung reports.

 Siemens Healthineers AG, through its subsidiaries, develops, manufactures, and distributes imaging, diagnostic, and advanced therapies products and services to healthcare providers worldwide.
 The company operates through three segments; Imaging, Diagnostics, and Advanced Therapies.
 The Imaging segment offers magnetic resonance, computed tomography, X-ray, molecular imaging, and ultrasound systems.